 Guy and I met each other 32 years ago in a bar in Mexico on my senior year spring break.
 We eloped after 6 weeks.
 And if that wasn’t wild enough, we just picked up and moved to Paris as soon as I graduated.
 Here’s our crazy story.

 Being exposed to a new culture is exciting.
 The lines started to blur between our American frame of reference and our Parisian existence.
-We soaked it all in for 6 months until we ran out of money and had to come back to the US to get jobs.
+We soaked it all in for 6 months until we ran out of money and had to go back to the US to get jobs.

-We considered doing it many times with our kids in tow and ultimately decided that our desire to give them a hometown outweighed all the exciting possibilities of living elsewhere.
+We considered doing it many times with our kids in tow and ultimately decided that our desire to give them a hometown outweighed all the exciting possibilities of living abroad.

 2. American Expats Moving to Portugal Love the Cost of Living